stevenj/CIPs/CIP-0062/README.md

 }
 ```

-* votePlanId - Hex encoded string to represent the vote plan unique identifier.
-This will be the same as anchored on the voting chain.
+* votePlanId - Hex-encoded string to represent the vote plan unique identifier.
+This will be the same as anchored on the voting blockchain.
 * voteOptions - List of possible "choices" which can be made for this proposal.
 * votePublic - Boolean indicating whether the vote is public or private.